Antony1060/blog/src/routes/posts/en/the_journey.md

 you can see that it goes to a [service that I wrote](https://github.com/Antony1060/svg-gen) and provides it with a title and a description and it dynamically generates the image.
 This is handled by SSG so built html pages will have them already filled in.
 Keep in mind that images are in SVG format by default, and OpenGraph does not support using SVGs as an image.... crap.
-I figured converting an SVG to an image would not be hard, and I was right, it was not hard.
+I figured converting an SVG to a PNG would not be hard, and I was right, it was not hard.
 But since I originally wrote this as a serverless function on Netlify(which was hell, I'm never doing that again).
 The environment was missing a font I needed so the final PNG images were looking terribly broken, so I ended up just writing a fastify app to serve the images.

 **What did we learn from this?** <br/>